ForgottenGlory/forgottenglory.github.io/docs/patching.md

 ![](https://i.imgur.com/pKVDW2R.png)

 Congratulations!
 You've patched a record.
 For this example we would repeat the drag & drop process for the other two red rows as well before moving on.
+The yellow rows can be ignored because the values there are provided by a merge, which is correct.

 Once you have moved all of the cell values you need to move, it's time to carry on to the next record.
 Simply go back to the beginning of Step One and continue onwards.
 Note that you do not need to create a new ESP for every record you want to change - once you've made a patch's ESP the first time, you'll just need to select your patch from the window that appears when you Copy as Overwrite to continue adding records to the patch.
 A patch can (and should) contain numerous records.